-Hydropower market size will become USD 371.8 billion by 2030 | AltEnergyMag
+Hydropower market size will become USD 371.8 billion by 2030

 - March 2021- Around USD 370 million was invested by Artistic Milliners in two river-based hydropower projects in Pakistan.
 The two hydropower plants owned by the company, Hydro I and Artistic Hydro II, will produce 521 GWh annually.

-- February 2021- The 500 MW Lower Kaleköy Hydropower Plant in Turkey has been finished by GE Renewable Energy.
-For the Lower Kaleköy project, the project consists of 3 x 155 MW Francis turbines and related hardware.
+- February 2021- The 500 MW Lower Kalekí¶y Hydropower Plant in Turkey has been finished by GE Renewable Energy.
+For the Lower Kalekí¶y project, the project consists of 3 x 155 MW Francis turbines and related hardware.

-- February 2021- For the brand-new Kühtai 2 pumped storage power plant in Austria, ANDRITZ announced that they had received an order from TIWAG-Tiroler Wasserkraft AG to supply two motor-generators.
+- February 2021- For the brand-new Kí¼htai 2 pumped storage power plant in Austria, ANDRITZ announced that they had received an order from TIWAG-Tiroler Wasserkraft AG to supply two motor-generators.

 Call: USA - +1 9197 992 333 | Email: sales@precedenceresearch.com